User Community Service Desk Downloads

 excludeQueriesFromDbt

 Turns off extracting queries from dbt.
-This is useful when you plan to use the dbt scanner for creating more detailed lineage from dbt, which includes also metadata from dbt.
+This is useful when you plan to use the dbt scanner to create more detailed lineage from dbt, which includes dbt metadata.

 Default value: true.